 Please click here for the Operator Certification Form.

-All facilities must have a trained Class A, Class B, and Class C Operator by August 8, 2012.
+Effective Aug.
+8, 2012, all facilities must have a trained Class A, Class B, and Class C Operator.

 "Class A Operator" is the person responsible for the overall operation and maintenance of the UST System.
 In general, this person focuses on the regulatory requirements and standards necessary to operate and maintain the UST system.